 You are welcome to join us for the opening of Counting to 10, which will happen together with the opening of The Waiting by Tamara Muller.

 • Following government regulations due to the COVID-19 virus, reservations to enter the gallery are NOT required, but the gallery will allow a maximum of 12 visitors inside at the same time.
-Our staff will be wearing face masks and we will ask visitors to do the same.
-We are taking the necessary precautions for hygiene.
+Please wear a face mask when entering the gallery.
+We are also taking the other necessary precautions for hygiene.
 Please remain at a safe distance of 1.5 meters to others, thank you!